1. Can I receive visitor's promotional materials (brochures, maps, booklets, etc.) to my address?

 The 060608 Contact Centre is open daily from 9.00 am to 7.00 pm, for the cost of a local call.

-The service provides tourist and cultural information of only the City of Rome.
+The service provides tourist and cultural information about the City of Rome.
 Through the service, you can also buy by credit card tickets for museums, theatres and events, and collect them at the box office.
 060608 provides detailed and updated information on urban transport and mobility.
 The www.060608.it website, through interactive maps and aerial photographs, allows easier tracking of events and structures.

 To find a map of the metro and all the info about public transport in Rome, please visit the official website of Atac: www.atac.roma.it, or call +39 06 57003.